 “Four Winds”, opens with powerful drums and brass.
 It sounds like a movie soundtrack, all full of orchestra.
 Absolutely overwhelming.
 The choirs and movement of the strings and brass, feels like a tortuous wind blowing across the sea.
 Over 8 minutes of the cinematic magic of the wind, captured in a symphony.
 Then, it almost moves towards a 2001: A Space Odyssey, like journey into the symphonic unknown, or the stars,, that can be seen at night on the open ocean.
 Then, the warm piano and strings return, to calm all fears.

 “Welcome To The Island”, sounds like something off a 1960s TV set.
-Then, Ginger Bennett sings, “Welcome to the Island”, and he sounds so much like Jon Anderson, you’d swear it might be him.
+Then, Ginger Bennett sings, “Welcome to the Island”, and she sounds so much like Jon Anderson of Yes.
 A danceable song, filled with great lead electric guitar, drums, and keyboards.
 Then, they go total Unitopia, and my ears begin to perk up, even more.
 Like a short trip back to The Garden; however, this time the lyrics involve pirates and what sounds more like music for a trip through an Indiana Jones movie.
 Imagine Jon Anderson of Yes, singing with Unitopia, in an Indiana Jones movie, and you’re there.
 The southern islands and colonies of Britain, no doubt.

 “Black and Scarlet”, is another pirate song, but this time it has a Robin Hood twist.
 This song sounds a lot like an Alan Parsons song.
 But then Nick adds fiddle and we get a little Charlie Daniels, in the middle.
 An amazing amalgam of music and genres.
 Then, it returns as a glorious pirate story of conquest for the Pirate Queen.
 The chorus at the end is wonderful.
 Nick could teach Visions of Atlantis how to write a pirate song.